Lunderberg/Lunderberg.github.io/_posts/2018-01-28-blueberry-pie.md

 * 1 tablespoon almonds extract
 * 1 quart blueberries

-Boil water, sugar, butter, and flour.
+Melt butter, then mix flour into melted butter.
+Add water and sugar, then bring to a boil.
 Cool and add vanilla and almond.
 Pour over blueberries and place in shell.
 Not good for frozen berries.